seediffusion/UpSiteDown/README.md

 2. Launch the app and log in with your Prowl account credentials.
 3. Allow Prowl to send notifications when prompted
 4. You are now ready to receive push notifications to your device via Prowl!

+## NTFY

+In addition to Prowl, UpSiteDown can also integrate with a free, cross platform, open source and self-hostable push notification service called [NTFY](https://ntfy.sh), pronounced 'notify'.
+NTFY works on iOS, Android and the web.
+Both the sending API and receiving client applications are free of charge, and anyone is allowed to host their own NTFY server.

+### Setting up NTFY with UpSiteDown

+1. Launch UpSiteDown if it isn't already running.
+2. Press the NTFY topic hotkey, Windows + Shift + Alt + M (Mike) by default.
+3. In the NTFY topic text box that pops up, enter a topic of your choice.
+A topic is simply a channel on which notifications are sent and received.
+Note that NTFY topics are public, meaning anyone who subscribes to that topic can receive notifications on it.
+Be sure to choose a topic that only you will know and remember.
+4. Another text box will pop up where you can enter the URL of an NTFY server.
+You can simply leave this field blank to use the default ntfy.sh server.
+However, if you know of a custom NTFY server, or you're hosting your own, enter its URL here.
+5. Press the NTFY toggle hotkey, Windows + Shift + Alt + N (November) by default, to enable NTFY notifications.

+### Subscribing to your topic

+1. Download and launch the NTFY app from either the iOS App Store or the Google Play Store.
+2. On iOS, tap the 'Add' button at the top of the screen.
+On Android, tap the 'Add Subscription' button at the bottom of the screen.
+3. Enter the same topic name as you entered in UpSiteDown.
+4. If you're using a server other than ntfy.sh, check the 'use a custom server' box and enter the address of your NTFY server.
+5. On Android, be sure to check the 'Instant delivery in doze mode' box.
+This ensures that notifications are received without the app being physically open.
+6. Tap the 'Subscribe' button

+You're now all set to receive site status notifications via NTFY!

 ## Supporting Seediffusion